tanmay-dixit/household-power-consumption/README.md

 # household-power-consumption
-Time series analysis of household power consumption from 2006-2010
+Analysis of high frequency time series data for household power consumption from 2006-2010